 It’s been pretty hard to see our friends and loved ones as much as we’d like, but there are ways to work around that during COVID—social connection is a vital component of maintaining good mental health!

 If you’re in study mode, set up times when you and a friend can work together over video calls for some company and moral support.
 Taking a study break?
-Maybe try an online game with a friend you can’t see in person (if you’re looking for a game, try out Among Us—even Alexandria Ocasio-Cortez is playing).
+Maybe try an online game with a friend you can’t see in person (if you’re looking for a game, try Skribbl—it's free!).
 I even have friends who send each other the poetry they’ve been writing and give each other feedback!

-Whatever you end up doing, it’s okay to look forward to the day you’ll be able to safely get together with all your friends again, which brings me to my next tip:
+Whatever you end up doing, it’s okay to look forward to the day you’ll be able to get together more regularly with all your friends again, which brings me to my next tip:

 3. Practice realistic optimism